unicef/publicgoods-toolkit/community.md

 **KEY RECOMMENDATION**: Consider how you might approach financial sustainability differently across your DPG's project stages.
-Monolithic funding isn't necessarily the answer.
-The types and sources of available funding options might change as a project progresses.
-This is true for projects with relatively low funding needs as well.
+The sources and types of funding options might change as a project progresses.